walkernr/RAGMAN/README.md

 #### Pool

 This is a special reranker used to do mean-pooling of multiple rerankers in parallel.
-This reranker has its own `k` parameter, but the additional parameters are simply a list of configurations for other rerankers, albeit with an additional `weight` field that determines how much they contribute to the final result.
+This reranker has its own `k` parameter and a `pooling` parameter for controlling how the scores will be combined (either max or a Pythagorean mean), but the additional parameters are simply a list of configurations for other rerankers, albeit with an additional `weight` field that determines how much they contribute to the final result.
 For right now, the scores from each reranker are independently normalized in order to ensure that they are comparable in scale.
 However, this may result in poor results in cases where one reranker has very little variance in scores (compared to the complete distribution) and another one doesn't.
 Here is an example configuration that uses an equally weighted BM25+ and vector similarity score:

 ```
 {
     "name": "pool",
     "parameters": {
-        "method": "arithmetic_mean",
+        "pooling": "arithmetic_mean",
         "k": 100,
         "retriever_config": [
             {